-Citizens United, States Divided: Evidence of Elasticity in Independent Expenditures
+Citizens United, States Divided: An Empirical Analysis of Independent Political Spending

 Douglas M. Spencer